Skip to main content

 Each peptide runs on its own clock.
 Deeper sleep on CJC-1295/Ipamorelin tends to arrive first, usually inside 2 to 4 weeks.
 Selank/Semax cognitive effects can show up within days.
 BPC-157 works on tendon, ligament, and gut tissue over 2 to 8 weeks.
 GHK-Cu changes in skin and hair take 8 to 12 weeks, and body-composition shifts generally need 8 to 12 weeks of consistent dosing.

 Often, yes.
 Many HSA and FSA cards process compounded peptide therapy when it is attached to a valid prescription, though acceptance ultimately depends on your plan administrator and the prescribing diagnosis, so verify with them first.
-Standard insurance rarely covers compounded peptides because they sit outside formularies.
+Medicare and commercial insurance rarely cover compounded peptides because they sit outside formularies.

 Not for most protocols.
 Florida telehealth rules allow a Florida-licensed provider to evaluate you online, prescribe when appropriate, and route the order to a licensed compounding pharmacy that ships to your St. Petersburg address.
 Choosing an in-person clinic is a preference, not a requirement.

-No. The 5-minute assessment plus a Florida-licensed provider review covers the vast majority of protocols, so there is nothing to schedule and nothing to draw before you start.
-If you and your provider later choose to add monitoring, Quest and LabCorp sites operate across St. Petersburg, Pinellas Park, Largo, and Clearwater.
+It depends on the peptide, and most protocols need no labs to begin.
+The 5-minute assessment plus a Florida-licensed provider review covers the large majority of cases, so for most people there is nothing to schedule or draw before starting.
+If your history or a particular peptide warrants monitoring, your provider will say so, and Quest and LabCorp draw sites operate across St. Petersburg, Pinellas Park, Largo, and Clearwater.

 Vials leave the pharmacy overnight in insulated refrigerated packaging sized for Gulf humidity and porch time, whether the destination is a Snell Isle house or a downtown condo mailroom.
 Most orders land the next business day after provider review.
 Put the package in your refrigerator when it arrives and the cold chain is complete.